If you’ve not yet heard of medicinal mushrooms, then welcome.

-We will breakdown mushroom nutritional value and discuss the key vitamins and nutrients in mushrooms, so you can learn the nutrition information and nutritional value of mushrooms.
+We will breakdown mushroom nutritional value and discuss the key vitamins and nutrient data of mushrooms so you can be armed with the best health information, nutrition information and nutritional value of mushrooms.

-As a side note, one cool thing about mushrooms is that the protein in mushrooms is super unique, and it is called hydrophobins.
+As a side note, one cool thing about mushroom nutrition is that they contain unique proteins called hydrophobins.

-Mushrooms' protein compounds also attribute to their unique “meaty” flavor and texture.
+The protein compounds in mushroom also attribute to their unique “meaty” flavour and texture.

-Per 100g of medicinal mushrooms such as Reishi, Chaga, and Cordyceps, they have ~6-12g of protein.
-A cute addition to your daily protein intake.
+The nutrition information of medicinal mushrooms such as Reishi, Chaga, and Cordyceps claim to have ~6-12 g of protein per 100g serving.
+A great addition to your daily protein intake.

-Medicinal Mushrooms also have pleather of immune-boosting and anti-stress benefits due to their unique beta glucans and antioxidant compounds (2).
-Culinary mushrooms such as Shiitake, Oyster, and White Button mushrooms contain between ~4-9g per 100g and provide more of a traditional nutritional value (2).
+The nutrient data shows that culinary mushrooms such as shiitake mushrooms, oyster mushrooms, and white button mushrooms contain between ~4-9g per 100g and provide more of a traditional nutritional value (2).

 Glutamic acid helps create glutamate – the key excitatory neurotransmitter that supports cognition, learning, and memory (3).